yjmade/ios_camera_object_detection/README.md

 ##Froze the model by yourself
-- clone the fork of [YOLO_tensorflow](https://github.com/yjmade/YOLO_tensorflow), download the weights checkpoint file provide by [gliese581gg](http://dropbox.com) and put it into the weights folder
+- clone my fork of [YOLO_tensorflow](https://github.com/yjmade/YOLO_tensorflow), download the [weights checkpoint file provide by gliese581gg](https://drive.google.com/file/d/0B2JbaJSrWLpza0FtQlc3ejhMTTA/view?usp=sharing) and put it into the weights folder

 - in ipython